BoHuang2018/azure-voting-app-redis/README.md

 We will go through a path like: local test --> deploy to staging --> deploy to prod.

+## 0. Use Environmental Variables
+All below commands use environmental variables.
+We need to place a `.env` file in the root path of this repo and run `source .env` before we do anything.

 ## 1. Local Test
 To build an image of the app and run it locally (if we need a new version tag, change the value of `version` in `Makefile`):
 ```commandline